fahd209/team-workshop6-carDealerShip/README.md

 }
 ```

-The imagen below shows how the it shows wether it is Sale or Lease.
+The imagen below shows how the it shows wether it is Sale or Lease in our contracts.csv file.

 ```java
  LEASE | 2024-05-17 | fahd | fahds@lol.com | 7412 | 2022 | Chevrolet | Silverado | Truck | White | 40000 | 38000.00 | 19000.00 | 2660.00 | 21660.00 | 602.04